Board of Directors

 First Unitarian Church, Portland

-David Delk is a long time member of the Economic Justice Action Group of the First Unitarian Church and is President of the Eastside Democratic Club.
+David Delk is a long time member of the Economic Justice Action Group of the First Unitarian Church and is Vice-President of the Eastside Democratic Club.
 Concerned that Supreme Court decisions mean the demise of our democracy, he is the national co-chair of Alliance for Democracy and local co-president.
 He founded the local chapter of Move to Amend, advocating for a 28th constitutional amendment.
 In 2006 he was one of the chief petitioners for Measures 46/47 to allow campaign contribution and expenditure limits in the state of Oregon.
+In 2016, he started an advocacy group to promote creation on a pubic municipal bank for the city.
 He is retired from the Housing Authority of Portland.

 Wy’east UU Congregation and First Unitarian Church, Portland